-But if you use countertrend strategies, rebound strategies—things like that—swing trading strategies, sometimes you use take-profits which are smaller than the stop loss that you put in place, just because you want to catch a small and fast rebound and you leave breathe to the trade if it goes against you just because you are still waiting for that moment when the move changes direction.
+Instead, if you use countertrend strategies, rebound strategies, swing trading strategies and the like, sometimes you use take-profits that are smaller than the stop loss you put in place.
+The reason is that you want to catch a fast rebound and leave breathe to the trade if it goes against you.
+Actually, you wait for that moment when the move changes direction.

-So, actually, risk-reward 1 to 3 is a legend that is probably told from people who never clicked on a mouse to catch the trade.
-Believe me, it depends on the kind of approach that you put in place.
+To conclude, the 1:3 ratio is nothing but a legend.
+This is probably told by people who never clicked on a mouse to catch the trade.
+Believe me, risk-reward ratio depends on the kind of approach you adopt.